Service Delivery Charter

 The Ombudsman is an independent officer of the Victorian Parliament.

-- Considers complaints about the actions and decisions of the Victorian Government bodies, local councils and other public organisations under the Ombudsman Act 1973 (Vic).
-We may try to resolve, or we may investigate these complaints
+• Receives complaints about the actions and decisions of Victorian Government bodies, local councils and other publicly funded organisations under the Ombudsman Act 1973 (Vic).
+We may try to quickly resolve or conciliate the complaints, or we may investigate these complaints

-- Receives and investigates public interest disclosures about the conduct of public officers and bodies under the Public Interest Disclosures Act 2012 (Vic)
+• Receives and may investigate public interest disclosures about the conduct of public officers and bodies under the Public Interest Disclosures Act 2012 (Vic)

-Our staff are authorised to perform the functions and duties of the Ombudsman.
-Information we obtain cannot always be made public, and can only be disclosed where necessary in the performance of the functions of the office.
+Our staff are authorised to exercise some of the powers of the Ombudsman.
+Information we obtain cannot always be made public.

-You can access our services online, or by phone, mail or visiting our offices.
+You can access our services online, via webchat, or by phone or mail.
 If you need particular help in communicating with us, please let us know.
 We are happy to make any reasonable adjustment that will assist you in communicating with us.

 Level 2